What is Microsoft School Data Sync (SDS)?

 What data does SDS sync?

 The SDS administrator has fully control over the type of data sent to Microsoft, but at the most basic level you are required to send a school identifier, staff and student names and ID to identify them in your MIS system.

 You can see the minimal data required for SDS to work highlighted in green in the images below, and you can take a look at some CSV example files here.

 Which MIS systems does SDS support?

 The list of supported MIS systems seems to grow every week, and while it does currently seem quite US-centric, more and more developers and building support into their system.
 At time of writing it appears that most of the big UK MIS providers, including SIMS, Schoolbase and iSAMS, now support SDS.
-For a full list of supported SIS/MIS systems, take a look here.
+For a full list of supported SIS/MIS systems, look here.

 SDS Settings & Reports